Articles and Advice to Build Your Ideal Hiring Process | Journeyfront

 When you try to use these systems for BPO hiring, you end up with:

-Data Fragmentation: Because each hiring class is treated as a separate requisition, you can't aggregate data to identify patterns.
-You can't answer questions like "What screening combination produces the best 90-day retention across all our customer service roles?"
+Data Fragmentation: Because traditional ATS platforms don't support cohort tracking, you can't aggregate data to identify patterns across hiring classes.
+You can't answer questions like "What screening combination produces the best 90-day retention across all our customer service roles?" or "Which sourcing channels perform better for healthcare clients vs. e-commerce clients?"
+Your hiring data lives in spreadsheets, disconnected from your ATS, making it impossible to optimize your process based on what actually works.

-Customization Costs: Want to adapt an enterprise ATS to support BPO workflows?
-Prepare for expensive customization projects and ongoing maintenance costs.
+Customization Costs: Want to adapt an enterprise ATS to support BPO cohort hiring, multi-client management, and client-specific screening?
+Prepare for expensive customization projects, ongoing maintenance costs, and the constant risk that system updates will break your custom workflows.
 As one BPO leader told me, "The cost to make iCIMS do what we need is ridiculous."
+Enterprise systems offer extensive features, but customizing them for BPO-specific workflows often becomes prohibitively expensive—especially when you're operating on thin margins.

 The good news?
 BPOs don't have to choose between expensive enterprise complexity and limited SMB functionality.